-GB curlers keep up semi-final push
+GB curlers keep up semi hopes in thriller

 However, Australia used their final-stone advantage to secure a decider.

-But, having let the game slip from his control, Mouat did not panic, and completed the takeout which forced the crucial error from Gill with the penultimate stone.
+But, having let the game slip from his control, Mouat did not panic and completed the take-out that forced the crucial error from Gill with the penultimate stone.